Part IIA project guide

 Projects run over a 4-week period after the Part IIA examinations, so that undergraduates have no other scheduled activities.
 Important dates and deadlines are:

 Some project leaders may set earlier final report deadlines.
 Final project reports must be handed in by 4pm on the relevant days.
-Students should aim to submit ahead of the deadline, and ensure that they allow for significant congestion on DPO printers.
+Students should aim to submit ahead of the deadline.

 NB: final reports will not be accepted after the deadlines, unless there has been agreement in advance for a short extension, due to illness or other grave cause.
 Project leaders are required to complete all marking by Wednesday week 7 Easter term.
-Note that all interim reports must be resubmitted, appended to your final report.
+In the unlikely event that your project requires hard copy submissions, in that case all interim reports must be resubmitted, appended to your final report.

 How to choose a project